Darkoum Moroccan Canteen

 Dar Mima

-Fans of Jamel Debbouze, it's in the kitchen or almost that we find him on the heights of the Institut du monde arabe.
-The actor opened the Dar Mima at the beginning of 2023, a restaurant in tribute to his mother Fatima and to her good Moroccan cuisine.
-On the menu, an oriental menu signed by Jamel Debbouze and Laurent Gourcuff from Paris Society (Bambini, Bonnie, Perruche...).
-In a Mediterranean decor, we taste the secret recipes of the mother, from bread to Zaalouk salad to pastry and the unique couscous.
-And several evenings a week, the place becomes a festive restaurant with live music, guitars and percussion.
-Enjoy your meal.
+If you’re a fan of Jamel Debbouze, you’ll find him in the kitchen or almost at the heights of the Arab World Institute.
+The comedian opened Dar Mima at the beginning of 2023, a restaurant dedicated to his mother Fatima and her delightful Moroccan cooking.
+On the menu, an Eastern-inspired selection created by Jamel Debbouze and Laurent Gourcuff of Paris Society (known for Bambini, Bonnie, Perruche, and more).
+In a Mediterranean-themed decor, you can enjoy the mother’s secret recipes, from bread to Zaalouk salad, as well as pastries and the one-of-a-kind couscous.
+And several nights a week, it transforms into a lively spot featuring live music, guitars, and percussion.
+Enjoy your meal!

 Voir cette publication sur Instagram